kelseyde/calvin-chess-engine/README.md

 </div>

-Calvin is a chess engine written in Java.
+Calvin is a superhuman chess engine written in Java.

 It features a a traditional alpha-beta search algorithm paired with an NNUE evaluation function.